roliveros-ramos/calibrar/README.md

 calibraR
 ========

-Calibration of Individual Based Models using Evolutionary Algorithms
+Calibration of Ecological models using Evolutionary Algorithms